 The moment I forced myself to change my attitude, I became happier and more effective.

 Always remind yourself that you have a choice.
 And if you are doing something, it’s because you are choosing to do it.

-I enjoyed the book, yet I also have some important criticism of “Flow: The Psychology of Optimal Experience”.
+I enjoyed the book, yet I also have some important criticisms of “Flow: The Psychology of Optimal Experience”.

 Here are the main ones:

 - Flimsy connection between flow and happiness?